Fear of Meeting New People: 8 Psychologist's Techniques That Remove It in 2 Weeks

 How to Overcome the Fear of Meeting New People

 Imagine: you're at a party where you don't know anyone.
 The room is full of people, and you feel your heart starting to beat faster.
 Sound familiar?
 That's what my acquaintance Andrey once told me when I asked him about his experience meeting new people.
 He often said that fear paralyzes, and I understand him.
-Once at a conference in Moscow, I also stood in the corner until I realized it wasn't helping.
+Once at a conference in Moscow, I also stood in the corner until I realized that it doesn't help.

-Shifting perception is a powerful tool.
-Once at a meeting with colleagues, I noticed that everyone was nervous, even the most experienced.
-Instead of fearing judgment, think: "They're just as worried."
-Compare it to learning to ride a bike — the first steps are always the hardest.
+Switching perception is a powerful tool.
+Once at a meeting with colleagues, I noticed that everyone is nervous, even the most experienced.
+Instead of fear of judgment, think: "They are just as worried."
+Compare this to riding a bike — the first steps are always the hardest.

 I have my own technique.
 If I see an interesting person, I count to five and just approach.
 This technique became my salvation when I was at an event in St. Petersburg.
-I was standing near an interesting booth and didn't know how to start a conversation with the company representative.
-I counted: five, four, three, two, one — and said: "Cool booth, how did you end up here?"
+I was standing next to an interesting stand and didn't know how to start a conversation with the company representative.
+I counted: five, four, three, two, one — and said: "Cool stand, how did you end up here?"
 We started talking, and the fear passed.

 Small Steps to the Goal

 I started with smiles and short conversations with colleagues.
-Then it progressed to people in line or at a cafe.
-For example, recently at a coffee shop, I simply asked the person next to me what coffee they prefer.
+Then it turned into interest in people in line or in a cafe.
+For example, recently in a coffee shop I just asked the person next to me what coffee they prefer.
 It sounds simple, but such little things work wonders.
-The main thing is consistency.
+The main thing is regularity.

-When working on yourself, don't try to become the life of the party right away.
+When you work on yourself, don't try to immediately become the life of the party.
 My acquaintance Olya, by the way, also started small.
 She smiled at a colleague and said "Hi!", and a month later she was already organizing a joint lunch for the whole team.

 Acceptance as Part of the Process

 Not every conversation will be perfect, and that's okay.
-Once at a meeting, I tried to start a conversation with a group of people, and they just continued their chat, leaving me in an awkward position.
+Once at a meeting, I tried to start a conversation with a group of people, and they just continued their conversation, leaving me in an awkward position.
 I accepted it as part of the experience.
-Sometimes you don't click with someone or it's just not the right time.
+Sometimes you don't suit someone or it's just not the time.
 It's not about you.

 Conclusion?
 Overcoming the fear of new acquaintances is a gradual process.
 Try starting with one small step.
-Tomorrow, maybe smile at someone on the subway or ask the person in line how their day is going.
-I'm sure it gets easier with time.
-The main thing is not to be afraid to take the first step and be open to new meetings. every new encounter.
-That's what makes us stronger and richer in communication.
+Tomorrow, maybe smile at someone in the subway or ask the person next to you in line how their day is.
+I'm sure that over time it becomes easier.
+The main thing is not to be afraid to take the first step and be open to new meetings. every new meeting.
+This is what makes us stronger and richer in communication.

 Frequently Asked Questions

-How long does it take to overcome the fear of meeting people?
+How much time does it take to overcome the fear of meeting people?

-Psychologists cite a range of 2-6 weeks of regular practice.
-The key word is regular: one new acquaintance per week won't work; you need at least 3-5 short social contacts per day (cashier, neighbor, barista — it counts).
-Habituation follows an exponential curve: the first week is the hardest, by the third it becomes background noise.
+Psychologists call the range 2-6 weeks of regular practice.
+The key word is regular: one acquaintance a week won't work, you need at least 3-5 short social contacts a day (seller, neighbor, barista — counts).
+Habituation goes exponentially: the first week is the hardest, by the third it becomes a background activity.

 Do networking courses help overcome fear?

 Indirectly.
 Courses provide scripts and formats, which reduces cognitive load when approaching.
-But the fear itself is only eliminated through real-world practice.
+But fear itself is removed only through practice in real settings.
 The best combination is: 1-2 short video lessons + a structured event (speed networking, curated matchmaking), where the format guides you.

 What to do if fear of meeting people hinders your career?

-First, acknowledge that 65-85% of career opportunities come through personal contacts — refusing to network is not a neutral position but an active limitation of opportunities.
-Then — start at the lowest level: structured formats (curated matchmaking events), where you don't need to initiate the conversation yourself.
+First, acknowledge that 65-85% of career opportunities come through personal contacts — refusing networking is not a neutral position but an active limitation of opportunities.
+Then — start from the lowest step: structured formats (curated matchmaking events), where you don't need to start the conversation yourself.
 Gradually move to open formats.

 Can you overcome the fear of meeting people without a psychologist?

 In most cases — yes, through systematic exposure practice.
-A psychologist is only needed if the fear of meeting people is a symptom of a broader social anxiety disorder (interfering with work, studies, basic functioning).
-For ordinary "awkwardness approaching strangers at an event," 6-8 weeks of independent work is sufficient.
+A psychologist is needed only if fear of meeting people is a symptom of a broader social anxiety disorder (interferes with work, studies, basic functioning).
+For ordinary 'awkward to approach strangers at an event' 6-8 weeks of independent work is enough.

-What format of meeting people is most comfortable for beginners?
+What format of meetings is most comfortable for beginners?

-Network dinner for 8-12 people with assigned seating.
-The structure removes 80% of the social load: neighbors at the table start the conversation, the host sets topics, no need to exit or move between groups.
-Alternative — curated matchmaking events, where an algorithm pre-matches 1-on-1 pairs by interests.
+Network dinner for 8-12 people with seating.
+The structure removes 80% of the social load: neighbors at the table start the conversation, the host sets topics, no need to exit and move between groups.
+Alternative — curated matchmaking events, where the algorithm pre-matches 1-on-1 pairs by interests.

 }